ZhenhanGong/CSnotes/Miscellaneous/SmartPointer.md

 ```
 int * foo();
 ```
-Cons: require knowledge of array size, caller shall can delete[].
+Cons: require knowledge of array size, caller shall can delete[].<br>
-Pros: no copy is done.
+Pros: no copy is done.<br>

 ### vector<int>
 ```
 vector<int> foo();
 ```
-Cons: copy all elements.
+Cons: copy all elements.<br>
-Pros: vector has a size(), no need to call delete.
+Pros: vector has a size(), no need to call delete.<br>

 ### unique_ptr<int[]>
 ```
 unique<int[]> foo();
 ```
-Cons: require knowledge of array size.
+Cons: require knowledge of array size.<br>
-Pros: no need to call delete, no copy is done.
+Pros: no need to call delete, no copy is done.<br>

 ### shared_ptr<vector<int>>
 ```
 shared_ptr<vector<int>> foo();
 ```
-Pros: vector has a size(), no copy is done, no need to call delete.
+Pros: vector has a size(), no copy is done, no need to call delete.<br>